 — Schaar & Silva, LLP (@SchaarSilva) September 13, 2022

-Better be safe than sorry.
-Slow down and be cautious when behind the wheels.
-When hunting for a new vehicle, check out for safety features like electronic stability control and side curtain airbags.
+Better to be safe than sorry.
+Slow down and be cautious when behind the wheel.
+When hunting for a new vehicle, check out safety features like electronic stability control and side curtain airbags.

 Visit our Twitter, to get more insights:

 1/5 What do you mean by rollover accidents?

 When a vehicle rolls over onto its side or roof, the accident is called a rollover accident.#rolloveraccident #rolloveraccidentclaim #medlegal360 pic.twitter.com/Y8wrRS380b